 Iraqi Prime Minister al-Abadi recently declared liberation and celebrated with the Iraqi people and fighters.

 Liberated Mosul signifies a major shift in the fight against ISIS and the violence the group brings in its wake.

 The group’s leader, Abu Bakr al-Baghdadi, first made the declaration of the self-proclaimed caliph from a mosque in Mosul in 2014.
 Today, ISIS has lost much of its territory in northeastern Syria and northwestern Iraq.

 As freedom has been brought back, joy has been shared, although this victory was brought forth through tears and sorrow.
-As a final act of defiance, ISIS below up the Great Mosque of al-Nuri on June 22.
+As a final act of defiance, ISIS below up the Great a Muslim place of worship of al-Nuri on June 22.

 The gravity of this liberation should not be overlooked.
 Mosul was an important Islamic State stronghold.
 ISIS featured the city in propaganda videos, displaying it as an example of utopian governance with a bustling economy.